dotfurther/OpenDiscoverPlatformCaseStudy/README.md

 <img src="image14.png">

-Example search by EntityItemType, in this example we search for all documents that have a entity item of type EntityItemType.PatientNameEntry:
+Example search by EntityItemType (a property on detected EntityItem objects that identifies the type of entity item), in this example we search for all documents that have a entity item of type EntityItemType.PatientNameEntry:

 <img src="image15.png">